icedterminal/ngxqb/README.md

 A custom build of NGINX server for the modern web with OpenSSL 3+ (HTTP/3 + QUIC), Brotli and additional components compiled into one.

-The target OS is Ubuntu 20.04 and later.
-18.04 and earlier is untested.
-No builds or instructions for containers or other distributions will be provided.
-I have no interest.
-[NGINX Proxy Manager](https://nginxproxymanager.com/guide/) is available for those seeking containers or have little know-how.
-I do not know if this version of NGINX supports HTTP/3 + QUIC.
-This build is intended for my personal use.
-I prefer to write manual vhost/conf files or need the software to run on bare metal.
-If you fit this, feel free to use it.

 ---

 # Components